parris/iz/README.md

 Goals/Info
 ----
 This package's goals are really simple.
 Just looking for a lightweight manner to validate common things.
+It is user centric and ensures that they don't make typos.
+It does not require them to enter things in "some right way", but rather "a right way".
+In other words if they like to put "." instead of "-" in their phone numbers it should let them.
+We should just make sure they don't mess up and only put 8 numbers instead of 10.
+If we need our data in some other format that is our job to normalize!
+In fact that might be a good next project... "norm.js" sounds fairly sexy to me :).

 I was going to name it "is", but there is another project called "is" that handles type validations.
-"Iz will have to do for now!
+"Iz" will have to do for now!

-API (sorta)
+API
 ----
 Possible validations so far.
 All return true or false.
 The comment next to each is the true case: